 Q: What is the place of information in wealth creation?

-Q: Recently, some South Africans initiated a series of attacks against some other nations, accusing them of taking the jobs that rightly belong to them.
-What do you have to say about this?
+some other nations, accusing them of taking the jobs that rightly belong

 A: The situation in South Africa is simply a failure of leadership and it is not just the South Africa problem; it is an African problem.
 It is primarily a cultural problem borne out of our history of slavery and colonisation and Apartheid.
 I wrote in my book, The Second Revolution, that people who experience slavery and colonisation always inherit a mindset of poverty, low self-esteem, mediocrity (which is poor quality living) and a sense of irresponsibility because the slave owner provides everything for the slave.
 The mindset and skills that you need to operate in freedom are different from the one you used to survive in slavery.
 So, I quite sympathise with South Africans who have seen foreigners prospering right before their eyes in the free South Africa that they fought and died for.
 I will, however, encourage our South African brothers and sisters to realise that driving away and killing of foreigners will not automatically make them to prosper.
 They need to address the root of the problem.
 I encourage them to take the long look, go for training, and acquire professional and management skills.
 Also, they should no longer elect leaders who fuel this feeling of hatred and bitterness, but those who will help them to upgrade their skills.
 This applies to other African countries, including Nigeria as well.